1. Introduction to PHP Programming

 Following are some popular PHP applications that give it so much fame:

-- Nearly, all the web servers, operating systems, databases can run the PHP
+- Nearly, all web servers, operating systems, and databases can run the PHP script.

 - PHP gives many varieties of output like text, HTML, JSON, image, binary data, JSON, etc.

-- It can perform several operations on the server like create, open, write, read, delete files
+- It can perform several operations on the server like creating, opening, writing, reading, and deleting files.

-- PHP has its repute due to data collection of forms
+- PHP has its reputation due to data collection using HTML forms.

-- Cookies can be sent and received using PHP script
+- Also, Cookies can be sent and received using a PHP script.

-- PHP can add, delete, edit the database
+- PHP can add, delete, and edit the database.

-- It supports both the Command-line interface (CLI) and the Graphical User Interface (GUI)
+- Further, It supports both the Command-line interface (CLI) and the Graphical User Interface (GUI).

-- Too many frameworks of PHP are available in the market to help the developers in Rapid Application Development (RAD)
+- Too many frameworks of PHP are available in the market to help developers in Rapid Application Development (RAD).

 It is important to know that, there are two methods to integrate PHP and HTML.
-One way is to write PHP in HTML markup.
-The other way is to write HTML within the PHP script.
-Examine the subsequent “Hello World PHP Program” in two different ways to understand more vividly.
+One way is to write PHP in HTML markup, whereas, the other way is to write HTML within the PHP script.
+Examine the subsequent "Hello World PHP Program" in two different ways to understand it more vividly.